anshumaanshankar/aws-dev/exam powerup.md

     - AMI Baking: concept of taking an EC2 instance, customizing it (add software, say) and "baking" a new AMI from it.
     - AMIs can't be edited.
 To edit it, we need to launch an instance, update the configuration and use it to make a new AMI.
     - By default, AMIs are account specific (accounts can be added, can be made public).
     - Billed for the capacity used by EBS snapshots.

+## Cloudwatch and Cloudwatch Logs
+- We neeed a cloudwatch agent to store metrics from external applications and on-premise servers.
+Some AWS services directly publish metrics on CW.
+- Moving data from CW logs to S3 is **NOT** realtime.